Idelvion FDA Approval History

 Idelvion is administered via intravenous infusion with up to 14-day dosing in appropriate patients.
 The most common side effect reported during clinical trials was headache.

-Development History and FDA Approval Process for Idelvion
+Development Timeline for Idelvion

 |Mar 4, 2016||FDA Approves Idelvion (coagulation factor IX (recombinant), albumin fusion protein) to Treat Patients with Hemophilia B|